openSUSE/kernel/Documentation/powerpc/transactional_memory.rst

  ====================== ================================

 These can be checked by the user program's abort handler as TEXASR[0:7].
-If bit 7 is set, it indicates that the error is consider persistent.
+If bit 7 is set, it indicates that the error is considered persistent.
 For example a TM_CAUSE_ALIGNMENT will be persistent while a TM_CAUSE_RESCHED will not.

 GDB